-We are living through a time of unprecedented global change, a time I call “The Churning”.
+We are living through a time of unprecedented global change, a time I call The Churning.

-This is the time I call the churning.
-It won’t last forever.
-It’s a transitional phase to something better, as you will understand by the time you finish this book.
-But to reach that point successfully and to deal with the levels of change we are experiencing, both physical and emotional, we need new thinking, new frameworks, and new tools for leading ourselves and others.
+It won’t last forever — it is a transitional phase to something better, as you will understand by the time you have finished this book.
+But to reach that point successfully, and to deal with the changes we are experiencing now, we need new thinking, new frameworks, and new tools for leading ourselves and others.

 Adapted from Inner Leadership: tools for building inspiration in times of change.

 You can sign up to daily posts here.